1. Warren Hastings was the first ___________.

 Explanation: Cornwallis (1786–93) introduced the Cornwallis Code and Permanent Settlement.

-88. Hastings supported the translation of the Bhagavad Gita into English by:
+88. Hastings supported the translation of the Bhagavad Gita into English by___________.

 A) Charles Wilkins